gumaerc-testorg/wgs.700-spring-2017/content/pages/syllabus/exercise-to-prepare.md

 ### Exercise

-1. Re-read scenario for [Project 1]({{< baseurl >}}/pages/project-1).
+1. Re-read scenario for {{< resource_link 18a24a2c-47d3-bd88-acfb-f992c59b8871 "Project 1" >}}.
 Read and post an annotation of Haraway, Donna J."[Teddy Bear Patriarchy: Taxidermy in the Garden of Eden, New York City, 1908-1936](https://www.jstor.org/stable/466593?seq=1#page_scan_tab_contents)." _Social Text_ 11 (Winter 1984–1985): 20–64.
 View the [Paper Tiger video](https://www.cctv.org/watch-tv/programs/donna-haraway-reads-national-geographic-primates-ted-koppels-long-march-viewed-dan), stopping every few minutes to make notes (4 parts; 1, 2, 3, 4).

     Note questions that interest you opened up by connections that Haraway draws.
 Prepare, then later post as comments/replies on the blog, at least 5 Knowldege claims of Haraway's in the video or "Teddy Bear Patriarchy" chapter, related to the issue of establishment of knowledge in a certain place at a certain time for a certain people.